-- A dramatic reduction in the funding of projects related to power generation via fossil fuel-fired technologies (to zero in 2006/07). - A 100% increase in the funding of projects related to renewable energy sources. - An almost 100% increase in the funding of projects related to nuclear energy.
+- A dramatic reduction in the funding of projects related to power generation via fossil fuelfired technologies (to zero in 2006/07). - A 100% increase in the funding of projects related to renewable energy sources. - An almost 100% increase in the funding of projects related to nuclear energy.

-As will be described in a later section of this report, although the funding of projects related to fossil fuel fired power generation within the EPSRC Programme has decreased to the extent that no funding is now made available for such activities, significant programmes related to fossil fuel-fired generation are supported by the Technology Strategy Board (TSB).
+As will be described in a later section of this report, some EPSRC funding of projects related to fossil fuel-fired power generation continues within the 'Conventional Power Plant Lifetime Extension (PLE) Consortium' of the SUPERGEN project, and significant programmes related to fossil fuel-fired generation are supported by the Technology Strategy Board (TSB).